miestrode/blog/content/posts/generalizing-exponentiation-laws.md

 $a^c b^c = e^{c \ln a} e^{c \ln b} = e^{c \ln a + c \ln b} = e^{c (\ln a + \ln b)}$.
 Now, to finish, remember that logarithm law in start of this section?
 Let's use it: $e^{c \ln ab} = (ab)^c$.
 This ends our proof.

-#### Divsion law
+#### Division law
 The division law is actually equivalent to our distributive law.
 I urge you to try and prove it yourself, as an exercise.

 ## What's next?
 What's next?
 What's N-X-E-T?
 After quite the long journey, covering a variety of topics, an obvious thing to ask is, "what's next?".
-Wether or not this article feels complete, theres plenty more to talk about, and do.
+Regardless of whether this article feels complete to you, there's plenty more to talk about, and do.
 Maybe try creating a Cauchy product proof that's more formal and complete, and then see when the product doesn't actually hold.
 Or maybe, go back to our $e$ definitions, learn about other ones and show they are all equivalent.
-Finally, try figuring out when exponentation, as described here, is in fact, undefined.
+Finally, try figuring out when exponentiation, as described here, is in fact, undefined.
 It might make you wonder why that's the case, and drive you to see how that effects the laws laid out in here.

 I hope you can use this article as a jumping point, to learn about new topics, and that you appreciated this look into what might first appear as dull mathematics.